Support via Liberapay

 6.1.3. booktabs-notes

-This source block builds on 1.
+This source block builds on No description for this link.
 It accepts two additional arguments, both of which are optional.

 arg description